anujasalvi/Portfolio/final_proj_p2.md

       <li><b><u>Visual 1:</u></b>
       <br>
         <b>Word Cloud of words used the most by graduate students</b><br>
-        In this visual I wanted to show the most common words used by Graduate Students on a day-to day basis, hence showing how they are feeling everyday.<br>
+        In this visual I wanted to show the most common words used by Graduate Students on a day-to day basis, hence showing how they are feeling everyday.<br><br>
         <img src="2.1.jpeg" alt="Sketch 1" width="400">
       </li>
       <br>